The Migration - Game On!

 Crossings however are only a very small part of this unique monstrous movement of so many ruminants, just being among the vast snorting herds is a thrill beyond price and an important chapter in any wildlife fan’s personal dairy.

-Make sure you don’t miss out on witnessing this incredible experience by booking on one of our Autumn Safari departures:
+Make sure you don’t miss out on witnessing this incredible experience by booking on one of our Migration Safari departures: